Duke of Edinburgh’s appearances and health since retirement

-October 11 – Buckingham Palace tweets a photo of the duke meeting the Head of the Royal Australian Electrical and Mechanical Engineers at Windsor Castle.
+October 11 – Buckingham Palace tweets a photo of the duke meeting the head of the Royal Australian Electrical and Mechanical Engineers at Windsor Castle.

 October 12 – Philip attends the wedding of his granddaughter Princess Eugenie.

-November 14 – Philip joins the Queen at a glittering private black-tie party held for the Prince of Wales on his 70th birthday at Buckingham Palace, where the monarch pays tribute to their eldest son on behalf of them both.
+November 14 – Philip joins the Queen at a glittering private black-tie party held for the Prince of Wales on his 70th birthday at Buckingham Palace, where the Queen pays tribute to their eldest son on behalf of them both.

 December 19 – The duke is seen being driven to Buckingham Palace for the Queen’s annual Christmas lunch.

-December 25 – Philip misses the royals’ traditional Christmas Day outing to church but is said to be good health.
+December 25 – Philip misses the royals’ traditional Christmas Day outing to church but is said to be in good health.